UWPCE-PythonCert/Py300/source/async.rst

               console.log(body);
           });

-What this means is make a request to google, and when the request is complete, call the function with three parameters: ``error``, ``response``, and ``body``.
-This function is defined inline, and simiply passes the body to the console log.
+What this means is make a request to Google, and when the request is complete, call the function with three parameters: ``error``, ``response``, and ``body``.
+This function is defined inline, and simply passes the body to the console log.
 But it could do anything.

 That function is put on the event queue when the request is done, and will be called when the other events on the queue are processed.